velwu/NLP_things/README.md

 # Twitter Troll Dectection with N-gram, Decision Tree & Random Forest

 A "project" which involves identifying Radical Left and Radical Right troll posts on Twitter using Decision Tree and Random Forest classifiers and 4-fold cross validation.
-Both Jupyter Notebook and HTML versions are included for the reader to inspect whichever suits his/her convenience.

 ### Elements